A guide to avoiding extractions, when prompt removal may be the healthiest approach

 Wisdom teeth are the third molars, or the last teeth to develop and break through the gums.
 Often, however, they do not properly erupt or surface through those gums.
 They may become impacted or partially or fully trapped in the jawbone.
 This frequently occurs because, by the time wisdom teeth appear in most patients’ late teens and early 20s, there is little room in the mouth for them.
 So they cannot erupt properly.
 Instead, they may grow in at an angle.
 As the tooth tries to break through, it can cause intense pressure and pain.

 Our approach to care is proactive.
-Led by Dr. George Zatarain, Z dentistry monitors the condition of the teeth, gums, and other oral tissues and structures on an ongoing basis.
+Led by Dr. Aaron Sanders, Z dentistry monitors the condition of the teeth, gums, and other oral tissues and structures on an ongoing basis.
 We do this during regular check-ups.
 These visits involve comprehensive oral exams and professional cleaning by one of our seasoned dental hygienists.
 In turn, we can detect problems early – before they cause pain and damage.
-For what cannot be seen with the naked eye, Dr. Z uses advanced diagnostics to pinpoint problems affecting even the smallest of areas or issues in their earliest stages.
+For what cannot be seen with the naked eye, Dr. Aaron uses advanced diagnostics to pinpoint problems affecting even the smallest of areas or issues in their earliest stages.

 Thanks to modern dental techniques and science, we can preserve even severely infected teeth with the likes of root canal therapy.
 However, if a tooth cannot be saved with nonsurgical RCT or other surgical endodontic procedures, it would require extraction followed by prompt tooth replacement with a bridge or implant.
 We surround ourselves with the area’s top professionals.
 So, in some cases, oral surgeries are handled by our specialist partners.